mattlewis92/generator-angular-library/generators/app/templates/README.md

 ```

 ## Documentation
-All documentation is auto-generated from the source via typedoc and can be viewed here:
+All documentation is auto-generated from the source via [compodoc](https://compodoc.github.io/compodoc/) and can be viewed here:
 https://<%- githubUsername %>.github.io/<%- githubRepoName %>/docs/

 ## Development